Is Colored Slip the Same As Underglaze?

 - You can use slips as a gluing agent between two pottery pieces.
 It’s best if you use the same type of clay with the same shrinkage rate.

-- Slip can be trailed on a pottery piece by a slip trailer, which is a small squeezable bottle with a nozzle.
+- Slip can be trailed on a pottery piece using a slip trailer, a small squeezable bottle with a nozzle.
 The Slip gives your piece wonderful results.
-You can use it to make elaborate patterns too.
+You can use it to make elaborate patterns, too.

 - Use a brush to paint on the colored Slip.
 You can either draw freehand or use a stencil.

-- You can use colored slips in a unique way by applying it thick or thin.
+- You can use colored slips in a unique way by applying them thick or thin.
 Once you’ve applied it, pick your piece up and swirl it around to create a pattern.
-Gravity plays an important role in this method of application.
+Gravity plays an important role in this application method.

 How to Use Underglaze and Colored Slip Together

-Both Colored Slips and Underglaze can be used on one pottery piece, and they can be applied to obtain various complimenting textures and colors.
+Both Colored Slips and Underglaze can be used on a single pottery piece to achieve various complementary textures and colors.

 The biggest difference is that Slip is made up of clay and colorant and will add more texture through the medium it’s worked with.
 Underglaze is made up of Clay, Colorant, and Frit and can have a smoother texture.

-This difference in nature can be used in a creative way.
+This difference in nature can be used creatively.
 You can use a colored slip to create an interesting pattern.
 The area will rise and have texture.
 You can use a thick or thinner Slip to create different patterns.
 After the Slip is totally dry, you can apply an underglaze on top.

 There are so many different ways you can decorate with Slip and Underglaze.
 Have some fun with it.
 Experiment and see what beautiful decorations you can come up with.
 Just make sure your Slip, Underglaze, and Clay are compatible and have the same firing temperature.